acloudmovingby/graphit/README.md

 ### Other Stuff Graphit Can Do

 * You can run it on one or more `.scala` files or directories that contain `.scala` files
-* You can exclude certain parts of the graph (see `--remove` and `--exclude` flags).
-Especially useful with '*' wildcard to clean up a messy graph.
+* You can exclude certain parts of the graph (see `--remove` and `--exclude` flags in help text).
+Accepts `*` as a wildcard.
+Useful for cleaning up large graphs, or for taking screenshots.
 * Currently explores defs, but I hope to include val in the future (see TODO section)
 * Ignores "nested" def's, (i.e. a def within a def), since those tend to just be helper methods.
 Maybe a flag could be added to turn that off, but I honestly didn't find it useful.
 * Run with `--help` to see more!